2023 James Logan Martin Luther King Jr Invitational

 -The framework and how it is leveraged to include/exclude impacts is absolutely the most important part of the round.

 -It's impossible to be a true "blank slate" judge.
 I will never add arguments to the flow for you or throw out arguments that I don’t like, but I do have a low tolerance for buying into blatant falsehoods, and I fully acknowledge that everyone has different, somewhat arbitrary thresholds for "buying" certain arguments.
-I tend to be skeptical of generic K solvency/nonunique Ks.
+I tend to be skeptical of generic K solvency/insufficiently unique Ks.

 -I am emphatically NOT a games/tricks/whatever-we're-calling-it-these-days judge.
 Debate is an educational activity that takes place in a communal context, not a game that can be separated from sociocultural influences.
 Students who have public speaking abilities have unique responsibilities that constrain how they should and should not argue.
-I will not hesitate to penalize speaker points for rhetoric that oppressive ideologies.
+I will not hesitate to penalize speaker points for rhetoric that reifies oppressive ideologies.

 Speaker point ranges

+Sorry, I am the exact opposite of a points fairy.
 I will do my best to follow point floors and ceilings issued by each tournament.
 30s are reserved for a speech that is literally the best one I have seen to date.
 Anything above a 29 is extremely rare.
 I will strongly advocate to tab to allow me to go below the tournament point floor in cases of overt cruelty, physical aggression, or extremely disrespectful address toward anyone in the round.

 Argument preferences